-I am a Ph.D. candidate and NSF Graduate Research Fellow at the University of Wisconsin–Madison.
-I am advised by Professor Patrick McDaniel.
+I am a Ph.D. candidate and NSF Graduate Research Fellow at the University of Wisconsin–Madison, advised by Professor Patrick McDaniel.

 Email: epauley@cs.wisc.edu